MODM Clinical Database Management

 Speakers: University of Montpellier and external professionals

-TU PAM1DATA: INTRODUCTION TO CLINICAL DATABASE MANAGEMENT - DATA MANAGEMENT
+TU : INTRODUCTION TO CLINICAL DATABASE MANAGEMENT – DATA MANAGEMENT

-Number of ECTS=5 - Responsible TU : Patrice RAVEL
+Number of ECTS credits=5 – TU supervisor TU Patrice RAVEL

-This TU cannot be dissociated from the other TU specific to the course.
+This TU cannot TU separated from the other TU to the course.

 Objectives

-- Introduction to clinical database management (Data Management)
+- Getting started with clinical database management (Data Management)

-- Know how to create a database from a CRF, and understand the main data quality controls.
+- Know how to create a database from a CRF, understand the main controls related to data quality.

-- Learn about Data Management and the main tasks of a Data Manager.
+- Learn about data management and the main responsibilities of a data manager.

-- Know the different tools for entering source data.
+- Be familiar with the various tools for entering source data.

-- Master the basics of statistical analysis applied to clinical trials.
+- Master the necessary basics of statistical analysis applied to clinical trials.

 Data Management

-- Definition and missions of a Data Manager
+- Definition, the duties of the Data Manager

-- Create tables, import data files, use simple procedures for statistical analysis of clinical data.
+- Creating tables, importing data files, using simple procedures for statistical analysis of clinical data.

 Statistical methodology applied to clinical research

-- Experimental designs: parallel designs, matched series designs, cross-over designs, bioequivalence tests
+- Experimental designs: parallel designs, paired series designs, crossover designs, bioequivalence tests

 Epidemiological studies